North Coast-Haida Gwaii

-North Coast is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
-It was created by 1990 legislation which came into effect for the 1991 election, largely out of the previous riding of Prince Rupert.
+North Coast-Haida Gwaii is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.

+It was created under the original name North Coast by 1990 legislation which came into effect for the 1991 election, largely out of the previous riding of Prince Rupert.
+Following the 2021 British Columbia electoral redistribution that took effect for the 2024 election, it adopted its present name but did not undergo any boundary changes.

 Geography

-As of the 2020 provincial election, North Coast comprises the entire area of the Skeena-Queen Charlotte and Central Coast Regional Districts and the southern portion of the Regional District of Kitimat-Stikine, located in the central and northern coast of British Columbia, Haida Gwaii and other islands.
+As of the 2024 provincial election, North Coast-Haida Gwaii comprises the entire area of the Skeena-Queen Charlotte and Central Coast Regional Districts and the southern portion of the Regional District of Kitimat-Stikine, located in the central and northern coast of British Columbia, Haida Gwaii and other islands.
 Communities in the electoral district consist of Prince Rupert, Bella Coola, Bella Bella, Daajing Giids (formerly Queen Charlotte), Masset, Port Edward, Klemtu and Port Clements.

-History

-Member of Legislative Assembly
+Members of the Legislative Assembly

-Its Member of the Legislative Assembly (MLA) is Jennifer Rice.
+Its member of the Legislative Assembly (MLA) is Jennifer Rice.
 She was first elected on May 14, 2013.